We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-Ruby +0 points · over 8 years ago Sleep Commentator
+Ruby +0 points · about 9 years ago Sleep Commentator

 A friend of mine long ago had the same problem.
 He was told to lie in bed with the lights on and the mask on.
 Then move his hands all around to show that he wasn't tied down, he was free to move.
 Do that with his legs and eyes.
 This was all to prove that he wasn't in a tight spot or being held down without being able to move.
 It worked for him but it did take a few nights.